Stivo/DeScaBaTo/README.md

 Compared to duplicati (this analysis may be outdated):

-- Duplicati is a mature program with a long history and a userbase, DeScaBaTo is very new
+- Duplicati is a mature program with a long history and a userbase.
+DeScaBaTo is now 8 years old but has only been used by me.
-- DeScaBaTo is inspired by Duplicati and shares the same deduplication strategy and has a similar storage format
+- DeScaBaTo is inspired by Duplicati and has a similar deduplication strategy
-- By using a custom archive format there is less space required
+- By using a custom archive format there is less space required (Duplicati uses zip files)
-- Can be used as a portable program (no installation required, leaves no traces)
+- DeScaBaTo can be used as a portable program (no installation required, leaves no traces)
 - It can automatically choose for each file extension which compression method to use.
 Duplicati either disables or enables compression based on a static list of extensions.